A Guide To Gastroparesis Symptoms, Causes, And Natural Treatments

 Dietary modifications are at the core of any management strategy for gastroparesis.
 It's important to make sure fluids and electrolytes are balanced and blood sugar is controlled.
-It's suggested that people eat frequent small meals rather than two or three moderate-to-large meals a day, and some people may even need food blenderized.
+It's suggested that people eat frequent small meals, rather than two or three moderate-to-large meals a day, and some people may even need to blend food.3

 Remember, this is all a matter of how much your stomach can take based on how fast it can move.
 If you try to fill your stomach faster than it can empty, then you're going to have a problem.
 So go slowly when filling the stomach in order to give it more time and less stress to empty.
 3